autometrics-dev/autometrics-rs/README.md

       </details>

-  4. [Configure Prometheus](https://github.com/autometrics-dev#5-configuring-prometheus) to scrape your metrics endpoint
+  4. Run Prometheus locally with [Autometrics CLI]() or [configure it manually](https://github.com/autometrics-dev#5-configuring-prometheus) to scrape your metrics endpoint
   5. (Optional) If you have Grafana, import the [Autometrics dashboards](https://github.com/autometrics-dev/autometrics-shared#dashboards) for an overview and detailed view of the function metrics

 ## [API Docs](https://docs.rs/autometrics)